Registered Activity Providers

 The Track takes walkers through towering karri and tingle forests, down mist-shrouded valleys, over giant granite boulders and along breathtaking coastal heathlands.
 It passes through many of the most beautiful national parks of the south west forests and coastline.
 The Bibbulmun Track offers a wide range of experiences, from a gentle stroll to enjoy the peace and beauty of the natural environment, to an epic eight week adventure.

-Sections of the Award aligned with Cahoots: Adventurous Journey, Residential Project, Service
+Sections of the Award aligned with Cahoots: Adventurous Journey, Gold Residential Project, Voluntary Service

 Cahoots (formally Kids Camps Inc) provides exciting and rewarding programs and camps for kids and young people living with a disability in Western Australia.

 A registered NDIS provider, they run a variety of programs and camps throughout the year, catering to children and young people of all abilities between the ages of 5 and 30.

 Each of their programs is run by a qualified and experienced Facilitator, along with a team of volunteer support leaders of all ages and backgrounds.
 Their volunteers are caring, enthusiastic and dedicated to making their programs and camps the most engaging and rewarding experience it can be for the young people in their care.